 People Also Ask

-Now that you know a bit more about Maestro guitars, let’s break down some mysteries about tremolo, whammy and vibrato terminology and also explain a
+Now that you know a bit more about Maestro guitars, let’s break down some mysteries about tremolo, whammy and vibrato terminology.

 Is Tremolo a Whammy Bar?